tsdcloud/BERP/README.md

 │ │ ├── layout/ # Layout components (Header, Footer, Sidebar, etc.)
 │ │ ├── forms/ # Form components (Input, Button)
 │ │ ├── modals/ # Modal components
+│ │ ├── ui/ # Contains all the Shadcn components
 │ │ └── ... # Other reusable components
 │ ├── config/ # Configuration files for environment variables, routes, etc.
 │ ├── schemas/ # Contains all the schemas for the forms.